team-dev-docs/devdocsprod-dev-docs/docs/internal docs/Customize your AI Generation.md

 ## Step 4: Customize the JSON

-Now we are going to make dev-docs JSON look similar to the one in the step above.
-The goal is have the AI answer custom questions and prompts on our code.
+Now we are going to make  the dev-docs JSON look similar to the one in the step above.
+The goal is to have the AI answer custom questions and prompts on our code.
 Replace your JSON with JSON below:

 ```json